Quantum-Accelerators/quacc/docs/src/start/demo.md

 ## What Next?

-Read through the documentation to learn more about Quacc and how to use it!
+Read through the [User Guide](../user/basics.md) learn more about using Quacc!
 And of course, feel free to explore the calculations you just ran in the Covalent UI.

 ![Covalent UI](../_static/start/ui.jpg)